-Students can really struggle with this unit if not taught correctly right away.
+Students can really struggle with this unit on Roots and Radical Expressions if not taught correctly right away.
 This is usually the first time that the concept of a math problem having 2 answers ever arises.
-If you aren't careful with the way you present this you will lose your students that aren't big fans of math because they will feel like it's too much on top of how stressed about math the already are.
+If you aren’t careful with the way you present this you will lose your students that aren’t big fans of math because they will feel like it’s too much on top of how stressed about math the already are.

 When I present this lesson I start with showing them very clearly any number multiplied by itself is ALWAYS positive.
 I give them plenty of examples.
 Once I have them 100% confident that they believe any number multiplied by itself is positive I then go into the lesson.
 You can’t teach them roots and radical expressions without a clear understanding of the basics.
 It is better to use 5 minutes of class to re-cover this concept.

 Start with the definition in terms they can understand.
 For example, if the inverse or (opposite) of squaring a number is finding the square root then when we take the square root we should get the number we started with when we squared it.
 Here is an example…

 (-4) squared is 16 right?
 They will all agree…